jexia/docs/docs/get-started/README.md

 ![About Jexia](./about.png)

-By using Jexia, you save time through the integration of existing, [basic services](#services) (data and file storage, user management, [access control](#access-control), etc.) rather than developing them yourself.
-Moreover, you can host your application on the Jexia cloud thus eliminating the need to prepare, secure, scale, and monitor your environments.
+By using Jexia, you save time through the integration of existing, [basic services](#services) ([data](https://docs.jexia.com/dataset/) and [file](https://docs.jexia.com/fileset/) storage, [user management](https://docs.jexia.com/ums/), [authentication](https://docs.jexia.com/auth/), etc.) rather than developing them yourself.
+Moreover, you can [host your application](https://docs.jexia.com/apphost/) on the Jexia cloud thus eliminating the need to prepare, secure, scale, and monitor your environments.

 ## Create a project